Jake Burger Player Props: White Sox vs. Orioles

 Looking to place a prop bet on Jake Burger?
 Check out what's available at BetMGM and sign up with this link!

-- Burger hit .250 with nine doubles, a triple, eight home runs and 11 walks.
+- Burger is hitting .308 with two doubles, two home runs and a walk.

-- Burger got a hit in 54.9% of his 51 games last season, with multiple hits in 23.5% of those games.
+- Burger has had a base hit in three of six games this season, and multiple hits once.

+- In six games played this year, he has homered in two of them.

+- Burger has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.